The 10 Best Projectors For Phones

 video play icon

 This wiki has been updated 31 times since it was first published in March of 2018.
 Modern smartphones can store many hours of HD movies and stream an endless amount of content, and most have no problem providing HD quality images.
 While mobile devices seem to be getting bigger and more expensive, display technology is more compact and affordable than ever.
 On this list you'll find the perfect portable projector to maximize your on-the-go entertainment or presentations.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Anker Nebula Mars Pro II